Display What You Value Most

 Which bring me back to my friend’s bookcase.
 As I look at her bookcase, I ask myself, “What is it that she values most?”
 I can’t tell by looking her at bookcase—it’s too crowded with things that are less important.

 One benefit of minimalism is that you are able to visibly declare what is most important to you.
 Look around your living room.
 What does it communicate about you?
 If a total stranger walked in, what would they identify is most important?
 Is it?
-Or has the most important things in your life become crowded out but less important things?
+Or has the most important things in your life become crowded out by less important things?

 Reply